The CCRB Board makes decisions about Supplemental Funding and Emergency Funding for current agency partners on an annual basis.

-At the August Board meeting, the Board of Directors decides if Supplemental Funding is available for the current fiscal year.
-If Supplemental funding is approved, applications are due by the first Thursday in September.
+The Board of Directors decides if Supplemental Funding is available for the current fiscal year.
+Currently funded agencies may apply as often as Supplemental funds are available.

 Emergency Funding may be awarded to current partner agencies in response to a crisis that may interrupt or prevent service delivery.
 The CCRB will respond to all emergency requests within two weeks of receiving the application.
 All grant approvals will be based on need and availability of funds.

 An emergency is defined as, but not limited to: